lybird300/lybird300.github.io/_posts/2015-05-01-linux-command-file-dir.md

 If you want to delete empty lines in a file, you can use the first command below.
 However, sometimes it does not work because there are space/tabs in the seemingly "empty" lines.
 In the latter case, you should use the second command below, which also works in the former scenario (i.e., it is more general).
 <pre><code>sed -i '/^$/d' filename
 sed -i '/^\s*$/d' filename</code></pre>
+If you want to change the entire column, you can use "awk" command.
+The following example change the 3th and 4th columns of the input file from "9999" and output the result to a new file.
+Note that you need to set Output Field Separator to tab "\t" and one way to do it is with -v option
+<pre><code>awk -vOFS='\t' '{$3="9999"; $4="9999"; print}' DataMerge_testcase_Set1.fam > DataMerge_testcase_Set2.fam</code></pre>

 <h2>Rename multiple files in a small part of their names</h2>
 The following code will find all png files in the current directory and replace the string "rep2" in their names with the string "rep0"